 A classic flat arc is Sherlock Holmes.
 The brilliant detective is unmatched in his ability to catch the bad guys, and he remains unchanged throughout.

 How to Create a Powerful Character Arc

 To maintain the all-important page-turning energy of your novel, your characters must be credible and believable.

-#1 — What does your lead character want or need, and why?
+1. What does my lead character want or need, and why?